(some recent independent films NOT from this festival are

 Jersey, model trains) are detailed, interesting and well filmed technically,

-dwarf who inherits the depot.
-But the movie comes across, to me, at least, as
+the depot.
+But the movie comes across, to me, at least, as a series of

-a series of effective scenes and low-key characters without a lot of tension
+effective scenes and low-key characters without a lot of tension or story

 lecturing a grade school class about railroads, is interrupted by a kid